Rajpramukh: After independence under the Dominion of India, 1947–1950

-Three Indian states namely Hyderabad, Jammu and Kashmir, and Junagadh, failed to accede to either of the dominions.
-Jammu together with parts of Kashmir was incorporated into India after the Maharaja Hari Singh was forced to seek Indian military intervention against the marauding Pakistani sponsored tribal lords (Afridis).
-In time, the two remaining states of Hyderabad and Junagadh were invaded and annexed by India.
+Three Indian states, namely Hyderabad, Jammu and Kashmir, and Junagadh, failed to accede to either of the dominions.
+The 1947 Poonch Rebellion in the western fringes of the princely state of Kashmir erupted as a popular uprising, driven by animosity against the state's unpopular Maharaja, with high taxation, neglect of World War II veterans, and the desire of the Muslim majority to join Pakistan being the prime drivers.
+Jammu, together with parts of Kashmir, was incorporated into India after the Maharaja, Hari Singh, sought Indian military intervention against the uprising and the irregular Pakistani militia, who came to the rebels' aid; India agreed to lend military assistance only if the Maharaja acceded to India, which he did.
+In time, the two remaining states of Hyderabad and Junagadh (governed by Muslim rulers) were invaded and annexed by India.

-In 1948 the Maharaja of Gwalior signed a covenant with the rulers of the adjoining princely states to form a new state known as Madhya Bharat.
+In 1948, the Maharaja of Gwalior signed a covenant with the rulers of the adjoining princely states to form a new state known as Madhya Bharat.
 This new covenanting state was to be governed by a council of the rulers with a head known as Rajpramukh.
 This new state signed a fresh Instrument of Accession with the Indian dominion.
 Subsequently, many other Indian states merged with their neighbouring Indian states on the same lines to form the covenanting states known as Vindhya Pradesh, Patiala and East Punjab States Union (PEPSU), Rajputana, etc.